Khadija Abba Ibrahim: Political career

-In 2004, Khadija Bukar Abba Ibrahim was appointed Commissioner for Transport and Energy, Yobe State.
-Her primary responsibility was overseeing the energy supply in rural areas and transport networks in the State.In 2006, she was appointed Resident Commissioner, Nicon Insurance, Yobe State.
-In 2016, she was made the Minister of State for Foreign Affairs by President Muhammadu Buhari.
+In 2004, she was appointed Commissioner for Transport and Energy, Yobe State.
+Her primary responsibility was overseeing the energy supply in rural areas and transport networks in the State.
+In 2006, she was appointed Resident Commissioner, Nicon Insurance, Yobe State.
+In 2016, she was appointed as the Minister of State for Foreign Affairs by President Muhammadu Buhari.

-In politics, Abba Ibrahim has also made a mark.
-She was a three time member of the House of Representatives, representing Damaturu, Gujba, Gulani and Tarmuwa Federal Constituency of Yobe State, She was first elected in 2007 and was re-elected in 2011 and 2015.
+She was a three-time member of the House of Representatives, representing Damaturu, Gujba, Gulani and Tarmuwa Federal Constituency of Yobe State.
+She was first elected in 2007 and was re-elected in 2011 and 2015.
 In 2019 she was re-elected to a fourth term in the House of Representatives.
 While in the House of Representative, she served in different capacities.
-From 2007 to 2008, she was the Deputy Chairman, House Committee on Rural Development; between 2008 and 2010, she was the Deputy Chairman, House Committee on Communications; from 2010 to 2011, she served as the Chairman, House Committee on Rural Privatisation and Commercialisation.
+From 2007 to 2008, she was the deputy chairman, House Committee on Rural Development; between 2008 and 2010, she was the deputy chairman, House Committee on Communications; from 2010 to 2011, she served as the chairman, House Committee on Rural Privatisation and Commercialisation.
 She was also a member of House Committees on Power, Water Resources, interior, Women affairs, Appropriation, etc.

-In 2019, Khadija Bukar Ababa Ibrahim resigned from her appointment as minister and member of the federal executive council (FEC).
+In 2019, Abba Ibrahim resigned from her appointment as minister and member of the federal executive council (FEC).

 She has received many awards.
 These include, Thisday Woman Distinction Award, 2012, Sir Abubakar Tafawa Balewa Inspirational Leadership Forum (SATBILA) Award, 2010, Distinguished Leadership Award by The Rotary Club of Maiduguri City, 2016 among others.